Ansbert of Rouen: Religious vocation

 In 673, the same year Clotaire died, Ansbert renounced his secular pursuits and became a monk of the Benedictine order.
 Six years later, he was elevated to abbot of his monastery, the illustrious Fontenelle Abbey.
-He followed two other saints in that office: Wandrille, the abbey's founder and first abbot, and Lambert, the second abbot, who vacated the office when he was named bishop of Lyons.
+He followed two other saints in that office: Wandrille, the abbey's founder and first abbot, and Lambert, the second abbot, who vacated the office when he was named bishop of Lyon.
 Under his leadership, Fontenelle prospered.
 His enterprises included a great expansion and refinement of the abbey's library, and the establishment of local hospitals for the poor.

 During his time as abbot, Ansbert served as the confessor to King Theodoric III.
 After several years, Ansbert was appointed archbishop of Rouen following the death of the previous officeholder, Saint Ouen, in 683 or 684.
 His former mentor Saint Lambert performed his consecration, and Ansbert was succeeded as abbot at Fontenelle by Hildebert (d.
 701), who is also venerated as a saint.

 Despite his high office and eminent reputation, Ansbert was removed from the bishopric around the year 690.
 By "a false accusation", the powerful majordomo of the Frankish court, Pepin of Heristal, arranged his dismissal, either because of some kind of political opposition or because Ansbert's "zeal was not well-received" and "his austere life caused offence".
-He was sent into exile at the monastery of Hautmont where he stayed until his death, sometime between 692 and 695.
+He was sent into exile at Hautmont Abbey where he stayed until his death, sometime between 692 and 695.
 At some time Pepin apparently reconsidered his actions and agreed to allow Ansbert to return, but either he changed his mind again or Ansbert died before making the trip.

+After his death, Ansbert's body was transferred to Fontanelle, where witnesses claimed the following:

+"When they had opened his tomb and they thought his body would stink because of the amount of time that had elapsed since it had been buried, such a sweet fragrant odor like a diversity of flowers flowed forth, and the whole church was filled with little drops of balsam.
+And when the brothers who had come to see him from the neighboring province... removed the clothes in which he had been buried because they wanted to change them wishing to dress him in new clothes, they found on his forearms the sign of the dominical cross, bearing the likeness of a red color.
+It was evident to all the faithful that this was given to be understood that while he lived he bore the arms of Christ in his heart, therefore, Christ's stigmata were revealed on the body of the dead man."